Minimum Perimeter-Sum Partitions in the Plane: The exact algorithm

 where $\Psi\mydef \dist{s_{13}}{s_{23}}+\dist{s_{14}}{s_{24}}$.
 Furthermore, we know that $s_{11},s_{12}\in\bd \PP_1(s_{13},s_{14})$ and $s_{21},s_{22}\in\bd \PP_1(s_{24},s_{23})$.
 We thus have

 where $ \Phi\mydef \dist{s_{13}}{s_{11}}+\dist{s_{11}}{s_{12}}+\dist{s_{12}}{s_{14}}+ \dist{s_{24}}{s_{21}}+\dist{s_{21}}{s_{22}}+\dist{s_{22}}{s_{23}}$.
 Hence, we must have

 Now assume that $\alpha+3\beta<\pi$.
-We will show that this assumption, together with inequality~(\ref{ineq}), leads to a contradiction, thus proving the lemma.
-To this end we will argue that if \eqref{ineq} holds, then it must also hold when (i) $s_{21}$ or $s_{22}$ coincides with $c_{12}$, and (ii) $s_{11}$ or $s_{12}$ coincides with $c_{12}$.
-To finish the proof it then suffices to observe that that if (i) and (ii) hold, then $\PP_1$ and $\PP_2$ touch in $c_{12}$ and so \eqref{ineq} contradicts the triangle inequality.
+We will show that this assumption, together with inequality~\eqref{ineq}, leads to a contradiction, thus proving the lemma.
+To this end we will argue that if~\eqref{ineq} holds, then there exist points $s'_{ij}$ for $i=1,2$ and $j=1,2,3,4$, where $s'_{ij}$ is a point on $\ell_j$, with the following proporties: \begin{enumerate}[(i)] \item $\Phi'\leq\Psi'$, where $\Phi'$ and $\Psi'$ are defined as $\Phi$ and $\Psi$ when each point $s_{ij}$ is replaced by $s'_{ij}$, \item $s'_{21}$ or $s'_{22}$ coincides with $c_{12}$, and \item $s'_{11}$ or $s'_{12}$ coincides with $c_{12}$. \end{enumerate} To finish the proof it then suffices to observe that properties \eqref{prop:iii}--\eqref{prop:ii} together contradict the triangle inequality.

-It remains to argue that if \eqref{ineq} holds, then we can create a situation where \eqref{ineq} holds and (i) and (ii) hold as well.
-To this end we ignore that the points $s_{ij}$ are specific points in the set~$P$ and allow the point~$s_{ij}$ to move on the tangent~$\ell_j$, as long as the movement preserves~\eqref{ineq}.
-Moving $s_{13}$ along $\ell_3$ away from $s_{23}$ increases $\Psi$ more than it increases $\Phi$, so \eqref{ineq} is preserved.
-Similarly, we can move $s_{14}$ away from $s_{24}$, $s_{23}$ away from $s_{13}$, and $s_{24}$ away from $s_{14}$.
+Note that the point $s'_{ij}$ is not required to be contained in $P_i$.
+In particular, the points $s'_{13}$ and $s'_{14}$ will in some cases be on the other side of $c_{34}$ than the points $s_{13}$ and $s_{14}$.
+In that case there is no pair of convex polygons with outer common tangents defined by $(s'_{13},s'_{23})$ and $(s'_{14},s'_{24})$.
+The contradiction applies to distances between a configuration of points that need not be realizable as the supporting points of the common tangents of two convex polygons.

+To prove the existence of the points $s'_{ij}$ with the claimed properties, we initially define $s'_{ij}\mydef s_{ij}$, so that property~\eqref{prop:iii} is satisfied.
+Then we will move the points $s'_{ij}$ (where each $s'_{ij}$ moves on $\ell_{j}$) so that property~\eqref{prop:iii} is preserved throughout the movements and properties~\eqref{prop:i} and~\eqref{prop:ii} are satisfied at the end of the movements.